 The selection method for the synthetic uids and gids to be used for fencing in loosely coupled storage devices is strictly an implementation issue.
-An implementation might allow an administrator to restrict a range of such ids in the name servers.
-She might also be able to choose an id that would never be used to grant acccess.
+I.e., an administrator might restrict a range of such ids available to the Lightweight Directory Access Protocol (LDAP) 'uid' field [RFC4519].
+She might also be able to choose an id that would never be used to grant access.
 Then when the metadata server had a request to access a file, a SETATTR would be sent to the storage device to set the owner and group of the data file.
 The user and group might be selected in a round robin fashion from the range of available ids.

-Those ids would be sent back as ffds\user and ffds\group to the client.
+Those ids would be sent back as ffds_user and ffds_group to the client.
 And it would present them as the RPC credentials to the storage device.
 When the client was done accessing the file and the metadata server knew that no other client was accessing the file, it could reset the owner and group to restrict access to the data file.